> Martyn Wyndham-Read > Songs > The Constant Lovers

 A year later, Martyn Wyndham-Read recorded The Constant Lovers again for his Fellside CD Beyond the Red Horizon.
 He commented in his liner notes:

 Constant Lovers, or The Drowned Lovers, is a song from my native Sussex, and I learned this version from the great singer, Gordon Hall of Horsham.
-Gordon tells me that the events that happened in this song may have occured at Fairlight Cove near Hastings on the Sussex coast, where there is a “Lover's Leap”.
+Gordon tells me that the events that happened in this song may have occurred at Fairlight Cove near Hastings on the Sussex coast, where there is a “Lover’s Leap”.
 My mother used to take my sister and myself on holiday there when we were young, and in my childish innocence I never saw any lovers leaping—at least not in that direction.
 The great, late Sussex singer, Ron Spicer, used to sing this song as well.

 [To confuse the matters and the last comment a bit, there is also an unrelated balled called The Drowned Lovers a.k.a.
 Clyde's Water as sung by e.g. Martin Carthy or Nic Jones.]